Hi I'm Brenden

 The Book of Mormon has taught me the importance of charity.
 When I read there seems to be an infinite number of references to the different ways that charity can help me.
 When I saw how much that I could gain by getting more charity I began to pray more regularly that I could receive as much of the love of Christ as possible.
 On these occasions I felt the spirit testify to me of the truthfulness of many things including the Book of Mormon, God's love for me, Christ's love for me, the truthfulness of the Church of Jesus Christ of Latter Day Saints, and different ways that I could change my life to become more charitable.
 When I made these changes my days were filled with more happiness, I got along with my family better, and the challenges of life seemed more bearable.
 I am very thankful for the Book of Mormon and how it continually helps me to align my life with the plan that God has for me.
 The Book of Mormon also serves as a constant reminder to me that I am loved by God and his son Jesus Christ regardless of what mistakes I have made.

 Every Sunday I go to church.
 In the past I have been asked to help in several ways including teaching the 11 year old boys with one of my best friends.
 Together we enjoyed talked about the gospel and how it can help them today.
+Currently I serve as a clerk in my ward where I help manage the temporal affairs under the direction of our bishop.
 At university I spend a lot of time in the Institute building where I can relax with friends in between classes, and go to classes that help me understand the scriptures better and get more out of them.
+I love the insights into life that I gain from studying at institute, I feel that there are so many deeper applications that I get because of studying with peers.
 Besides that I try to live my life in such a way so that people can know what is most important to me, family, my father in heaven, and the knowledge that there is hope and that the God is the source of all good things in this world.
-Right now I am serving a full time volunteer mission in North Wales and the Northwest of England.
-I spend my time speaking with people and doing anything I can to help improve their lives by inviting them to come unto Christ and enjoy the fullest blessings that they can recieve.
+I spent 2 years serving a full time volunteer mission in North Wales and the Northwest of England.
+I spent my time speaking with people and doing anything I can to help improve their lives by inviting them to come unto Christ and enjoy the fullest blessings that they can receive.
 My favorite part of being a missionary is seeing the change that it makes in people's lives and the joy that comes into their eyes as they make promises with God.